 This deadline increases focus and gives you something specific to work towards.

-It also helps you manage time more effectively.
+It also helps you manage time more effectively and increases productivity.

 Without a deadline, there is nothing specific to shoot for.

 When you set a deadline, your brain takes the goal seriously.